 Anyone who owns a home business knows that there's a lot of hustle involved to make it successful.
 Even though I sometimes take a low-key approach to my home business, I remember the years of hustle — of keyword articles and taking anything I could get.

-The project I?should be promoting right now is my new book.
+The project I should be promoting right now is my new book.
 However, I've been slow to even do that.
-In fact, I put it on Kindle as a whim, and it took me almost a whole day to tell anyone.
-What I need to do is?own?the damn thing, write some guest posts, and tell everyone how awesome it is.
-My problem is that I have a hard time getting out there and telling everyone how great I am, and how awesome my book is.
-One of the things I admire about Jeff Rose is that he is willing to put himself out there.
-He?goes?for it.
-And that's why he and his wife have been so successful.
+In fact, I put it on Kindle on a whim, and it took me almost a whole day to tell anyone.
+What I need to do is own the damn thing, write some guest posts, and tell everyone how awesome it is.
+My problem is that I have a hard time getting out there and telling everyone how great I am and how awesome my book is.

 If I want my home business to achieve the next level, I need to do something similar.
-I need to invest in myself, and my other projects.
-And I need to get out there and promote, promote, promote.
-I understand that was one of the main points of Derek Halpern‘s somewhat-controversial closing keynote at FinCon.
+I need to invest in myself and my other projects.

-Home business success requires hustle, and risk-taking.
+Home business success requires some degree of risk-taking.
 It means you put yourself out there and risk the fact that others might not like what you do.
-And it means you work hard to make sure others know you are there — and that what you offer is?all sorts of awesome.
+And it means you work hard to make sure others know you are there.